nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 When all participants of a network share the same public data, there's no need to know which node services a particular organization.
 This changes when data becomes private.
 Private data needs to be routed to the correct node.
 In order for that to work, there's a need to identify each node and link that identity to services organizations.
-[RFC014](rfc014-authorization-credential.md) describes that Nuts authorization credentials need to remain private.

 Two things need to be resolved:

 1. Node identity for peers that are connected.
 Network connections are the only interaction a node has to another node, so the connecting peer needs to be identified.
-2. DIDs need to be linked to DIDs that have a node identity.
+2. The DID subject that needs to receive the private data needs to be linked to a DID that has a node identity.

 For the first point TLS and certificates will be used as basis.